5 Key Factors Shaping Modern Enterprise Wireless Networks

 Pro Tip: Do a predictive site survey/design.
 It’s like a heat map, but totally awesome because it’s based on your actual building.

-2. IoT and Supporting Many Devices
+2. IoT and Multi-Device Connectivity Challenges

 During an average business day, wireless networks are supporting hundreds of users and devices simultaneously.
 The modern workspace is one of mobility and collaboration.
 You need to provide a seamless experience for users who expect all of their devices to function and connect quickly – everything from video conferencing equipment to printers and scanners.